drsteve/datasciencecoursera/CodeBook.md

  - STANDING
  - LAYING

+A full description of the data is given in the README file contained in the downloaded data set.

 ## Input data files
 These data files are downloaded as a ZIP file and unpacked by the `run_analysis.R` code.
 The data are unzipped into the `UCI HAR Dataset` directory.
 >'features.txt': List of all features

 >'activity_labels.txt': Links the class labels with their activity name

 >'train/X_train.txt': Training data

 >'train/y_train.txt': Training labels

 >'test/X_test.txt': Test data

 >'test/y_test.txt': Test labels

 ## Data Transformation